The Pianist’s Guide to Dance Accompaniment

 Ruben Ornelas, contemporary dancer and director

-Emily Wong, pianist, American Ballet Theatre
+Emily Wong, pianist, American Ballet Theatreon

 Greg Woodsbie, dance musician, SUNY Brockport